binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 ##### requireSafe

 requireSafe provides "_intentful auditing as a stream of intel for bithound_".
 Last time I spoke with [Adam Baldwin](https://twitter.com/adam_baldwin) this project was moving slowly.
-From all the redirects I'm seeing, it appears to have beeen consumed into Node Security Platform (NSP).
+From all the redirects I'm seeing, it appears to have been consumed into Node Security Platform (NSP).

 ##### [bithound](https://www.bithound.io/)